BadMagic100/RandoSettingsManager/articles/intro.md

 This results in less manual effort and less margin for error, especially when players are setting up for races and itemsyncs, and therefore a more pleasant experience.
 Conversely, also note that connections should not send settings if they are disabled to prevent issues for players which do not have the mod installed.

+> [!WARNING]
+> Remember that the binding from menu to settings is one way; when you receive settings you should apply them to your
+> menu and let MenuChanger update the settings.
+If you update your settings directly, your menu will not reflect the
+> changes and any further changes will not be reflected as your menu will likely hold a dangling reference to the old
+> settings object.

 `SimpleSettingsProxy` is the simplest way to get started with RSM, but you may find that you need more control over naming and versioning policies.
 It is also possible to derive directly from